New Findings Support Increased Finance for REDD+ and Indigenous Land Stewardship

 Among stand-alone categories of intervention, REDD+ projects fared best, with a 1.97% loss, followed by Indigenous territories at 2.35% and government-protected areas at 2.61%.

 It is worth noting that while REDD+ projects demonstrate the strongest performance among individual conservation models, they currently account for just 3.59% of the Amazon’s biomass.
-This underscores both their effectiveness and their limited scale.
+This underscores both their effectiveness and their need to scale.

-This is especially impressive because Indigenous territories are not empty reserves but populated, working forests, and REDD+ projects are located in areas under greater pressure.
+The findings are especially impressive because Indigenous territories are not empty reserves but populated, working forests, and REDD+ projects are located in areas under verifiable pressure.

 The study highlights a paradox.
 Indigenous people remain the most effective defenders of the Amazon, yet they often do so at the expense of their own development.
 Without reliable schools, health care and economic security, they cannot carry this burden alone.
 Unless financial systems recognize and reward their service, the stewardship that has protected the Amazon for millennia will remain at risk.